What is the Bot Framework SDK?

 Bots can do the same things other types of software can do—read from and write to files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms used in human-to-human communication.

-Azure Bot Service and the Bot Framework include:
+Azure AI Bot Service and the Bot Framework include:

 - CLI tools for help with end-to-end bot development.